American Standard Logo

 Standard Logo 1929

 The first version of the logo appeared just after the company’s inception in 1929.
 It was a verbal inscription “Standard,” made in a stylish font with rounded corners.
 Except for the first “S,” all the letters were lowercase.
-It looked interesting and fascinating.
+It looked fascinating.

 1964 – 1969